390: Lena Roos on Religion and Gardening.

 Lena’s Profile page at Södertörn University HERE

-Check out Lena’s Blog article HERE
+Check out Lena’s Blog article on Religion and Gardening HERE

 To learn more about more about Growing Your Own Food

 And to see the I’m an Urban Farmer line